 Figure 1.
 An overview of the individual tracks that are possible for students who choose to get 18 ECs from intra-facultary courses and 12 ECs from inter-facultary courses.
 BIICS stands for Big Ideas in Computer Science, a course commonly taken by our students.

 Are there any specific restrictions for the courses I can take?
 The HP-level, intra-facultary courses offered by the Information Sciences HP are:

 1. Any student can take the Caput Elective course, which for 2019-2020 is going to focus on Big Ideas in Computer Science.
 For enrollment and details, contact the teacher, Ellen Maassen <firstname.lastname@example.org>.

 b.
-Courses you can take if you are enrolled in the AI program, sub-program Socially Aware Computing: from the CS program, the courses Computer Networks, Software Design, Logic and Modeling; from the AI sub-program Intelligent Systems, the courses Algorithms and Datastructures for AI, Computational Intelligence, and Embodied AI --OR-- Automata and Complexity.
+Courses you can take if you are enrolled in the AI programme, sub-programme Socially Aware Computing: from the CS programme, the courses Computer Networks, Software Design, Logic and Modeling; from the AI sub-programme Intelligent Systems, the courses Datastructures and Algorithms for AI, Computational Intelligence, and Embodied AI --OR-- Automata and Complexity.

 c.
-Courses you can take if you are enrolled in the AI program, sub-program Intelligent Systems: from the CS program, the courses Computer Networks, Software Design, Logic and Modeling; from the AI sub-program Socially Aware Computing, the courses Robot Interaction, AI and Health, and Project AI and Health (only after completing AI and Health).
+Courses you can take if you are enrolled in the AI programme, sub-program Intelligent Systems: from the CS programme, the courses Computer Networks, Software Design, Logic and Modeling; from the AI sub-programmme Socially Aware Computing, the courses Robot Interaction, AI in Health, and AI in Health Project (only after completing AI and Health).

 What is in the research-oriented track?